Microservices and Enonic

-Discover how the web application platform Enonic XP can enhance microservices to help build your future digital experiences.
+Discover how the content platform Enonic can enhance microservices to help build your future digital experiences.

-Within software system architecture, the term “microservices” refers to applications that are organised as a collection of separate services—as opposed to a monolithic system where every piece of functionality and code is welded together.
+Within software system architecture, “microservices” refer to applications that are organized as a collection of separate services—as opposed to a monolithic system where all functionality and code is welded together.

-Being isolated, microservices can be developed, upgraded, and scaled independently of each other.
-This allows for faster and potentially safer development and change to large systems in your organisation.
+By being isolated, microservices can be developed, upgraded, and scaled independently.
+This allows for faster and potentially safer development and change to large systems in your organization.

-The advantages posed by microservices are pretty straightforward, but what can Enonic’s web application platform add to the mix?
-In this blog post, we will take a look at how Enonic XP fits into your existing microservices environment, and how it e.g. provides your project with both a framework, runtime and data storage.
+The advantages posed by microservices are pretty straightforward, but what can the Enonic platform add to the mix?
+We will see how Enonic fits into your existing microservices environment, and how it can provide your project with both a framework, runtime, and data storage.

 Cloud native microservice platforms

 Modern cloud platforms have evolved from basic computing and storage services, and now offer a wide range of platform services.
 This includes databases, state handling, load balancers, and container orchestration.
 The latter is at the core of the microservice architecture.

 Tools like Kubernetes and Docker enable developers to easily wrap their applications in a runtime, as well as deploying and scaling it dynamically.
 Dependencies to resources—such as storage or other applications—are dynamically created and provisioned, based on configuration.

 One of the more specialized developments in this area, called ServerLess, even lets you run code and scripts without the use of containers.

 Cloud native platforms provide a high degree of flexibility in terms of scaling, programming languages, runtimes, and storage options.
 The downside is primarily related to locking into the various niche services offered by the providers—even if they may often make your life easier.